FxMorin/dateTag-DnsPhishingPrevention/README.md

 ## Configuration

-dateTag has a few multiple configurations which can be changed in dateTag.php (more coming soon!)
+dateTag has multiple configurations which can be changed in dateTag.php (more coming soon!)

 #### `date_default_timezone_set("America/Toronto");`